Monkleigh: Other historic buildings

 Some of the other historic buildings in Monkleigh include the early 19th century Monkleigh Millhouse; an early 19th-century country house, Petticombe Manor; Rudha Bridge Millhouse; The Bell Inn, originally built in the 17th century; and farmhouses, cottages, outbuildings, and bridges.

-Transportation

-Roads
+Transport

-Monkleigh is served by A388 road.
+Monkleigh is served by the A388 road, which runs south from Landcross, south of Bideford, in Devon through Holsworthy, Launceston and Callington to Saltash in Cornwall.

-Ferry

-A ferry operates between Bideford quay and Lundy Island, which lies about 22 mi away in the Bristol Channel.
+A ferry operates between Bideford Quay and Lundy Island, which lies about 22 mi away in the Bristol Channel.
 The same ship, the MS Oldenburg, also provides evening cruises from Bideford along the River Torridge.

-Bus

-There are several bus services provided by Stagecoach Devon, Carmel Coaches and Jackett bus services as of May 2013, including: